stefaanv/nestjs-dynamic-config/library/README.md

   app_name: '{{pkg.name}}',
 });
 ```

-**Remark**: In this case the configuration file is locationed in the project's root.
+**Remark**: In this case the configuration file is located in the project's root.
 In real life you'll probably want your config file to be located in a specific folder that - when you're deploying in docker containers - you can link to the host filesystem

 ### Define the module in your project's app module